 Option 4: Tesla power down and restart

 Sit in the car with the door closed and don't touch anything or open the door other than to follow the instructions.
 This is also best done where it's quiet as listening to the car can help; otherwise, pay attention to the time.

 - Get inside the car and close the doors.
 Do not press any other buttons.

 - On the main screen, bring up the service menu.

-- After a while, the screen turns off and allows a few seconds for the system to shut down.
+- After a while, the screen turns off and allows the system to shut down for a few seconds.

 - Allow the vehicle to stay turned off for a few minutes.

 - Press the brake pedal to wake up the car.

 - Controls > Settings > Service & Reset > Factory Reset > Erase & Reset